Tony O'Reilly: Independent News & Media

-On Friday 13 March 2009, it was announced that on O'Reilly's 73rd birthday, 7 May, he would resign as both CEO and a member of the Board of INM, to be succeeded by his son, Gavin.
-Further, the often-criticised large size of the board would be reduced from 17 to 10, and would include three nominees of Denis O'Brien.
+On Friday 13 March 2009, it was announced that on O'Reilly's 73rd birthday, 7 May, he would resign as both CEO and a member of the board of INM, to be succeeded by his son, Gavin.
+Further, the often-criticised large size of the board would be reduced from 17 to 10 and would include three nominees of Denis O'Brien.
 These announcements were actioned, and O'Reilly became President Emeritus of the group.
 The markets reacted positively to the news, especially to the explicit truce between the O'Reilly and O'Brien shareholder blocs, with Denis O'Brien voicing public support for Gavin O'Reilly as CEO-designate.
+The O'Reilly shareholding was diluted sharply from 2009.

-Interests beyond IN&M
+Interests beyond INM

-Among other investments, O'Reilly has or had until recently, interests in:
+Among other investments, O'Reilly had at various times interests in: